AADmitriy/news_bot/README.md

 ### Please, be careful, if bot would have a lot of users it could possibly overload server causing some material loss to the site owner.
 ### Created in educational purpose for creating real news bot better to use API

+## Selenium get_page

+To scrape dynamically generated sites it is better to use selenium function.

+You can enable it, by uncommenting selenium imports and function `get_page`, that uses it.

+Set your own path to chromedriver executable in that function `chrome_service`.

+Also comment out another `get_page` function that uses requests.

+Finally, install selenium by running in venv `pip install selenium==4.11.2`.

+#### Know that selenium is much slower, than function that based on requests.